-Each academic School has a Research Degrees Convener (RDC) whose role is to coordinate the arrangements for research students on behalf of the Dean of School.
+Each academic School has a Research Programme Leader (RPL) whose role is to coordinate the arrangements for research students on behalf of the Dean of School.

-The Research Degrees Convener is appointed by the Dean of School in agreement with the Director of the Graduate School and must normally be a qualified Director of Studies with substantial experience of research student supervision.
+The Research Programme Leader is appointed by the Dean of School in agreement with the Director of Research and Doctoral Study and must normally be a qualified Director of Studies with substantial experience of research student supervision.
 They should also have experience of serving on a Research Student Review Board (RSRB).

-Within this overall remit the specific responsibilities of the Research Degrees Convener are:
+Within this overall remit the specific responsibilities of the Research Programme Leader are:

-• to chair the departmental Research Student Review Board and to take responsibility for items relating to research degree programmes at the School Committee;

-- to represent the School on the Research Degrees Committee and Supervisors' Forum, and to communicate business from RDCom to their School RSRB; - to co-ordinate School arrangements for the admission, induction, monitoring and examination entry of research students and to ensure that appropriate records are maintained; - to ensure that research students participate in appropriate research development activities;

-- to ensure that supervisors participate in appropriate professional development; - to encourage and support the integration of research students into the research - environment of the School and the University; - to carry out any other duties relating to research degree programmes as required by the Dean of School or Director of the Graduate School.
+- to chair the school Research Student Review Board and to take responsibility for items relating to research degree programmes at the School Committee; - to represent the School on the Research Degrees Committee and Supervisors' Forum, and to communicate business from RDCom to their School RSRB; - to co-ordinate School arrangements for the admission, induction, monitoring and examination entry of research students and to ensure that appropriate records are maintained; - to ensure that research students participate in appropriate research development activities; - to ensure that supervisors participate in appropriate professional development; - to encourage and support the integration of research students into the research - environment of the School and the University; - to carry out any other duties relating to research degree programmes as required by the Dean of School or Director of Research and Doctoral Study.